nemediano/nemediano.github.io/resume.md

 ![Nvidia HQ]({{ site.baseurl }}/static/images/places/nvidia1.jpg "Nvidia HQ")

-During the summer of 2015 I did a _second_ internship at [Nvidia](https://www.nvidia.com/){:target="_blank" rel="noreferrer noopener"}, and again in the driver team.
-However, this time I was at the OpenGL driver team.
-Where I did work was to expose some OpenGL extensions in the driver and to fix some bugs in the OpenGL debug extension.

-***

 My first internship with Nvidia was in 2014 at the [headquarters](https://nvidianews.nvidia.com/multimedia/santa-clara-headquarters){:target="_blank" rel="noreferrer noopener"}.
 I worked in the DirectX driver team, where I implemented some video format encoding in the GPU via their own assembly language.
 This was my first professional opportunity to work as a Software Engineer in Silicon Valley.

+During the summer of 2015 I did a _second_ internship at [Nvidia](https://www.nvidia.com/){:target="_blank" rel="noreferrer noopener"}, and again in the graphics driver.
+However, this time I was at the OpenGL driver team.
+Where I did work to expose some OpenGL extensions in the driver and to fix some bugs in the OpenGL debug extension.

 ## Experience in the academy